How Ferrari and Nike Use Manufacturing Decisions as a Revenue Strategy

 The middle market position is not conservative.
 It is expensive.
 Organizations without a clearly defined Value x Volume position compete on price by default — without the pricing power of the premium tier or the volume efficiency of the accessible tier.
 This article examines the compounding cost.

-LTV:CAC — The Only Ratio That Tells You If Your Business Model Works
+LTV:CAC — The Ratio That Tells You If Your Business Model Works

 LTV:CAC is not a finance metric.
 It is the primary diagnostic for whether your Revenue Architecture is structurally sound.
 An organization with brilliant CAC and fatal LTV:CAC has a marketing success and a business model problem simultaneously.